alloy-rs/core/abi/type_system.md

 Users will typically want to interact with `SolType`.
 When using errors, events, or calls, users will want to import the relevant trait, and use the specialized coding methods

-Users will generally only need to import `SolDataType` for `encodePacked`.